HeartArmy/HeartArmy/README.md

 <img align="right" width="25%" src ="https://i.imgur.com/oIsKpXd.gif">

-I'm a 20-year-old student :person_in_tuxedo:, majoring in Computer Science, at NYU Abu Dhabi :purple_heart: and aspiring to become a backend developer :hammer_and_wrench:.
+I'm a third year student :person_in_tuxedo:, majoring in Computer Science, at NYU Abu Dhabi :purple_heart: and aspiring to become a backend developer :hammer_and_wrench:.

 #### I love coding to automate stuff and for social good :partying_face:.